jerryscript-project/jerryscript/README.md

 - [API Example](docs/03.API-EXAMPLE.md)
 - [Internals](docs/04.INTERNALS.md)

+## Contributing
+The project can only accept contributions which are licensed under the [Apache License 2.0](LICENSE) and are signed according to the JerryScript [Developer's Certificate of Origin](DCO.md).
+For further information please see our [Contribution Guidelines](CONTRIBUTING.md).

 ## License
-JerryScript is Open Source software under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+JerryScript is Open Source software under the [Apache License 2.0](LICENSE).
 Complete license and copyright information can be found in the source code.

 > Copyright 2015 Samsung Electronics Co., Ltd.